rodrigoaraujo9/mugen/README.md

 - Everyone hears what everyone plays (like a band)
 - Each player can bind sounds to keys
 - Record the whole session to WAV
+- Choose a key and only allow to play notes that belong to it

 ### Architecture idea